EmilBraunstein/documentation/server/droplet_postgres_setup.md

 This test setup aims towards setting up an environment with a Droplet with postgresql db and connecting to it from a local machine with PGadmin4, QGIS 3.0 and Notepad++.
+Alternatively this can be done environment.
 For further use of this test environment one should set up extra security.

 1) Spin up Ubuntu 16 Droplet (https://www.digitalocean.com/).
 First time with droplet IP and user `root` and droplet password (sent to your mail).